luismcsoul/the-sustainable-republic/README.md

 .
 ## FOURTH PART: "ENVIRONMENTALLY ORIENTED SUSTAINABLE GOVERNANCE"
 ### (THE 'PARIS AGREEMENT' MADE A MATHEMATICAL FORMULA FOR TAXATION/INCENTIVES)
-Things that work on scientific basis, like banning the use of lead in the gasoline or the usage of Chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.
+Things that work on scientific basis, like banning the use of lead in the gasoline or the usage of chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.

 24. The republic aim to extend the concept of 'kind' into a wider perspective, challenging traditional restricted models where only other selected humans are considered as such in relation to their proximity in terms of biological evolutionary kingdom, aesthetics, health conditions, country of origin, race, gender, age, religious, political and sport affiliations.